-Lastly, keep track of how long you play for and how many times you try your luck.
+Lastly, keep track of how long you play.
 Also, keeping records of your wins and losses is an excellent way to manage your budget.

-And, you can keep track of your skills to highlight where you need to work on your technique.
-Even slot machines have a trick, so it’s good to know what you’re doing.
+You can also keep track of your skills to highlight where you need to work on your technique.
+While most people think you only need a strategy to lower the house edge when you play blackjack or similar games, even slot machines have a trick, so it’s good to know what you’re doing.